 Each specific type of degree has the following requirements in addition to the general education requirements and the major requirements.

-Bachelor of Professional Studies (B.P.S)
+Bachelor of Professional Studies (B.P.S) 6 hours Big Six leadership competencies

-Bachelor of Science (B.S.)
+6 additional hours Math or Science (total 15 hours) Bachelor of Science (B.S.)

 Bachelor of Arts (B.A.)